ZoyaAysha/Business-Insights-360/README.md

 ## 🚀 Project Overview

+Project Short Info:

-AtliQ Hardwares was struggling to make data-driven decisions due to reliance on traditional Excel reports.
+AtliQ Hardwares is a consumer electronics company expanding rapidly and was struggling to make data-driven decisions due to reliance on traditional Excel reports.
 This project was created to bridge that gap by delivering an **advanced analytics solution** via Power BI.
 The goal was to create a **single, interactive, and insightful dashboard** tailored for cross-functional stakeholders.

 ## 🎯 Key Goals